 Before you start hunting for places to offload your old tech, there are a few steps you’ll want to take to get your devices ready:

 - Keep hazardous components separate.
-Some electronics like CRT monitors contain toxic substances and need special handling.
+Some electronics, like CRT monitors, contain toxic substances and need special handling.
 Have these items ready to hand over separately.

 1. Electronics Trade-In Programs

-- Amazon Trade-In: Earn Amazon gift cards for eligible items like Kindles, tablets, streaming devices, Bluetooth speakers and headphones.
+- Amazon Trade-In: Earn Amazon gift cards for eligible items like Kindles, tablets, streaming devices, Bluetooth speakers, and headphones.

-- Apple Trade In: Get an Apple Store gift card for your old iPhone, iPad, Mac, or Apple Watch.
+- Apple Trade-In: Get an Apple Store gift card for your old iPhone, iPad, Mac, or Apple Watch.
 Devices with no trade-in value can be recycled for free.

-- Dell Trade-In: Offset the cost of a new Dell computer by trading in your old desktop, laptop, monitor, phone or tablet for a Dell eGift card or account credit.
+- Dell Trade-In: Offset the cost of a new Dell computer by trading in your old desktop, laptop, monitor, phone, or tablet for a Dell eGift card or account credit.

-How much you can earn will depend on the type of device, its age, and condition.
+How much you earn will depend on the type of device, its age, and condition.
 Newer, high-end gadgets in good shape will generally fetch the most money.
-Items that are very old or not working may have little to no trade-in value, but can still be recycled responsibly through these programs at no cost to you.
+Items that are very old or not working may have little to no trade-in value but can still be recycled responsibly through these programs at no cost to you.

 The process is usually pretty simple: